Spudos/Pure-Drive-Fitness/readme.md

 ### 4.7 Information on Types of Session

-A responive grid system is used to show most of the available sessions in one vbiew (on desktop)
+A responive grid system is used to show most of the available sessions in one view (on desktop)

 Buttons provide the oppourtunity for the user to book a session via the booking form